Close

 Tourist and Visitor Visas

 Short-stay tourist visas provide up to 90 days within a 180-day period, perfect for leisure travel, sightseeing, and family visits.
 Multiple-entry tourist visas offer flexibility for frequent travelers, allowing several entries during the validity period.
+ETIAS will become mandatory from late 2026 for visa-exempt nationals traveling to Poland and other Schengen countries for short-term stays.

 Business Visa Categories